(trye am sin' oh lone)

 What should I do in case of OVERDOSE?

 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at Web Site.
 If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.

 What OTHER INFORMATION should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain lab tests to check your body's response to triamcinolone.
+Your doctor will order certain lab tests to check your response to triamcinolone.
 Checkups are especially important for children because triamcinolone can slow bone growth.